We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - people with a history of bariatric surgery

-- people with conditions affecting the intestines, such as Crohn’s disease or gastric cancer
+- people with conditions affecting the intestines, like Crohn’s disease or gastric cancer

 Many people with a vitamin D deficiency don’t experience any symptoms.
-However, a healthcare professional can identify the following signs of a vitamin D deficiency:
+But a healthcare professional can identify the following signs of a vitamin D deficiency:

 - low calcium levels